SMisailidis/Java-Projects/README.md

-# There are some Java projects i've made!
+# Here are some projects I've made in Java during/after my studies in Object-Oriented Programming